-There should be no discharge into the environment at all in Catherine Hill Bay and surrounding National Parks.
+There should be no discharge into the environment at all.
 All treated effluent that cannot be reused on the residential site should be trucked to Swansea/Belmont where it can be discharged into the deep-sea outlets or the owners of the sewerage plant could build a pipeline that discharges their excess effluent into an existing wastewater system connected to an ocean outfall discharge system.

-The Applicant states that "Changes are proposed to the CHB Utility STP to improve the sustainability of operations and allow completion of the approved Beaches subdivision" (p56 REF).
-That is their sole stated purpose, ignoring that the proposed variation would appear to be a cost-cutting downgrading of the current approved and self-contained sewerage system.
+The Applicant states that "Changes are proposed to the CHB Utility STP to improve the sustainability of operations and allow completion of the approved Beaches subdivision" (. p56 REF).
+That is their sole purpose.

-The potential impact on the environment of this proposal is very significant, and due diligence requires that a robust Environmental Impact Study should be mandatory, rather than a simple amendment to an existing Review of Environmental Factors (REF) document.
+However, such is the potential impact on the environment if this proposal were to proceed, that a robust Environmental Impact Study should be mandatory.

-All earthworks preparing the ground for sale of individual lots to the public, currently taking place in the spray area of areas 6 &7 of the residential development, should cease until Solo Water Pty Ltd develops an acceptable solution other than the cheap and nasty discharge into the environment proposed in this variation application.
+All earthworks preparing the ground for sale of individual lots to the public, currently taking place in the spray area of areas 6 &7 of the residential development, should cease until Solo Water Pty Ltd develops a solution other than the cheap and nasty discharge into the environment proposed in this variation application.

-The treated effluent generated by the new residential development should never be discharged into a totally different catchment area that is part of a State Heritage listed township, none of whose houses are connected to the water and sewerage system built and operated by Catherine Hill Bay Water Utilities Pty Ltd (Solo Water).
+The treated effluent generated by the new residential development should never be discharged into a totally different catchment area.
+This proposed catchment is a State Heritage listed township.
+The houses in the heritage listed village are not connected to the water and sewerage system built and operated by Catherine Hill Bay Water Utilities Pty Ltd (Solo Water).

-This licence variation application is deeply flawed.
-It will result in unacceptable impacts outside of the catchment area of the residential estate that it services and should not be granted.
+This variation application is deeply flawed and should not be granted.